The early years

 Riding the Waves

 The 1930s were a decade of ups and downs.
-Hartford-Empire introduced the Hartford 28 paste-mould machine, which allowed glassmakers to manufacture seamless tumblers and tableware, and the end of Prohibition in the US resulted in a huge resurgence in demand for glass.
+Hartford-Empire introduced the Hartford 28 paste-mold machine, which allowed glassmakers to manufacture seamless tumblers and tableware, and the end of Prohibition in the US resulted in a huge resurgence in demand for glass.
 Building on its success, Hartford-Empire diversified into plastic containers – but also found itself the subject of antitrust proceedings.
 Hartford-Empire introduced first double-gob IS machine.
 Post-war prosperity drove demand for glass packaging for food, drink, cosmetics and pharmaceuticals and heightened expectations of quality.
 Hartford-Empire responded with new methods for automatic inspection such as the HE -74 check inspector.

 Hartford-Empire introduces a continuously rotating paste-mold machine, allowing glassmakers to manufacture seamless tableware.